 It is assumed that LMF is configured or has exchanged capability of Ranging/sidelink positioning of each located UEs before NW triggered SL positioning Request.

-Editor's note: How the located UE is selected by the LMF so that UE1 can be successfully discovered is FFS.

 3.-4.
 The located UE performs discovery procedure with UE1 and if UE1 is discovered, the located UE and UE1 perform security association and PC5 unicast connection setup procedure as mentioned in TS 23.304 [4].
 When receiving discovery requests from multiple located UEs, UE1 may select one located UE and perform step 4 with the selected located UE.